 The youngest of six children, Oluwadare grew up in a town in Ondo, Nigeria, where his parents were civil servants.
-He received a bachelor’s degree in computer science from the University of Ibadan, the oldest university in Nigeria, and entered the highly competitive process of gaining entry to a graduate program in the United States.
+He received a bachelor’s degree in computer science from the Federal University of Technology, Akure, a Top 10 university in Nigeria, and entered the highly competitive process of gaining entry to a graduate program in the United States.
 Given that the United States is projected to face a shortage of 1 million workers in science, technology, engineering, and math (STEM) fields by 2022 — a deficit that threatens America’s ability to compete in the international economy — young immigrants like Oluwadare represent an increasingly vital component of the American economy.
 In computer science, Oluwadare’s field, foreign-born students earn more than half of the master’s degrees and PhDs at U.S. universities.

 America is the best place for a computer scientist like me.